an-on-ym-ous/lbn_mobo/README.md

 2. Open the 'LBN-MOBO.ipynb' file in Google Colab and run it.

 By following these steps, you can easily execute the code on Google Colab and explore the demonstration of LBN-MOBO on the 30 dimension ZDT3 problem.

 Please be aware that the computation time for the entire process on a CPU in Google Colab is approximately 1.6 hours.
 However, in real-world scenarios, we perform training of networks and acquisition computations in parallel using a cluster of GPUs and CPUs.

 We have provided code examples for parallel computation in the 'Airfoil_design', 'ZDT3', and 'Printer_Gamut' folders.
-However, it's important to note that these examples are tailored to specific systems and would require adjustments to be useful on different hardware configurations
+However, it's important to note that these examples are tailored to specific systems and would require adjustments to be useful on different hardware configurations.